• Skip to main content

 Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours.
 If your gluten-free flour blend does not include xanthan gum, make sure to include this in the mixture.

 Sugar: I like having a bit of sweetness in this bread, but if you prefer your bread not to be sweet, you can simply leave it out.
 I used granulated white sugar, but you may also use light brown sugar, dark brown sugar, or coconut sugar if you prefer (note that the darker sugars will make the dough and the insides of the soda bread slightly darker in color).
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).
+If you are diabetic or insulin-resistant, I highly recommend using granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic-index and will not raise your blood sugar).

 Baking Soda: Since this is soda bread, we definitely need to include baking soda, so make sure you don’t leave it out.